raquo/Airstream/README.md

 However, a started observable has additional references to it from:
  1) The parent/upstream observable on which this observable depends (via the parent's list of internal observers)
- 2) The Subscription objects created by `addObserver` or `foreach` calls on this observable, if this observable has external observers
+ 2) The Subscription objects created by `addObserver` or `foreach` calls on this observable, if this observable has external observers.
+Those subscriptions are in turn references by their Owner-s (more on those later)

 Remember that if a given observable is started, its parent is also guaranteed to be started, and so on.
 This creates a potentially long chain of observables that typically terminate with external observers on the downstream end, and some kind of an event producer on the upstream end.
 All of these reference each other, directly or indirectly, and so will not be garbage collected unless there are no more references in your program to any observable or observer in this whole graph.